-The seepage modelling carried by and identified that the seepage gradients under the dyke could be reduced to acceptable levels by constructing a low permeability liner over the entire reservoir floor. recommended that a Geosynthetic Clay Liner (GCL) or High Density Polyethylene (HDPE) liner be utilized, as they provided a balance between cost and service life.
-Constitution also identified the need for localized bedrock grouting where master joint sets were present, to reduce seepage gradients to acceptable levels.
+The seepage modelling carried by and identified that the seepage gradients under the dyke could be reduced to acceptable levels by constructing a low permeability liner over the entire reservoir floor.
+I recommended that a Geosynthetic Clay Liner (GCL) or High Density Polyethylene (HDPE) liner be utilized, as they provided a balance between cost and service life.
+I also identified the need for localized bedrock grouting where master joint sets were present, to reduce seepage gradients to acceptable levels.

 The liner and grout curtain were considered "long-term" remedial measures due to the time required to design, procure, and implement the work.
-In the interim period, procure recommended that several short-term measures be undertaken, to improve monitoring of the reservoir performance.
+In the interim period, second recommended that several short-term measures be undertaken, to improve monitoring of the reservoir performance.

-footprint expansion, excavating the reservoir bottom where the elevations are higher than the minimum operating level and increasing the dyke elevations.
+also developed conceptual designs of three alternatives to increase the reservoir capacity, i.e., footprint expansion, excavating the reservoir bottom where the elevations are higher than the minimum operating level and increasing the dyke elevations.